Throughout our lives, we go through many different journeys.

-Humanistic Psychology Theory encourages us to look at the individual as a whole and places importance on concepts that support positive growth such as free will, self-efficacy, and self-actualization.
+Humanistic psychology encourages us to look at the individual as a whole and places importance on concepts that support positive growth, such as free will, self-efficacy, and self-actualization.

-“self-actualization is the realization or fulfilment of one’s talents and potentialities, especially considered as a drive or need present in everyone.”
+“self-actualization is the realization or fulfillment of one’s talents and potentialities, especially considered as a drive or need present in everyone”

-The theory of self-actualization is attributed to prominent Humanistic Psychologist, Abraham Maslow.
-For Maslow, self-actualization is the process of becoming the best version of yourself.
+The theory of self-actualization is attributed to prominent humanistic psychologist Abraham Maslow.
+According to Maslow (1943), self-actualization is the process of becoming the best version of yourself:

 Self-actualization accepts that everyone is unique, and their needs, values, and desires will always be different.
-Self-actualization allowed for differences and that the process of achieving it will manifest differently for everyone.
+Self-actualization allows for differences and that the process of achieving it will manifest differently for everyone.

 A Deeper Look at Maslow’s Theory

-- Physiological Needs: The basic needs we need to keep us alive, including food, water, shelter, sleep, and warmth.
+- Physiological needs are the basic needs we need to keep us alive, including food, water, shelter, sleep, and warmth.

-- Safety Needs: This encapsulates our need to feel safe and secure in our environments – whether that’s at home or work.
+- Safety needs encapsulate our need to feel safe and secure in our environments, whether that’s at home or work.

-- Loving Needs: This goes beyond romantic relationships and includes our need to feel like we belong, within our communities, friendships, family, and other social relationships.
+- Loving needs go beyond romantic relationships and include our need to feel like we belong within our communities, friendships, family, and other social relationships.

-- Esteem Needs: This relates to our need to feel like we have been successful in our idea of achievement and abilities, but that we also receive external recognition and respect from others regarding our accomplishments and abilities.
+- Esteem needs relate to our need to feel like we have been successful in our idea of achievement and abilities, and that we receive external recognition and respect from others regarding our accomplishments and abilities.

-- Self-Actualization: This is the highest level of needs and relates to our need to pursue and fulfill our full potential and abilities.
+- Self-actualization is the highest level of needs and relates to our need to pursue and fulfill our full potential and abilities.
 The needs that are most commonly associated with self-actualization are acceptance of facts, lack of prejudice, problem-solving, morality, creativity, and spontaneity.

-Originally Maslow advised that the lower needs need to be satisfied before an individual could move onto the higher up needs.
-Still, he also stated that the need does not need to be achieved entirely before moving on.
+Originally, Maslow advised that the lower needs need to be satisfied before an individual could move onto the higher level needs.
+He also stated that the need does not need to be achieved entirely before moving on.
 To recognize the uniqueness of individuals pursuing their needs, Maslow conceded that it is possible to pursue all needs, to some extent, at the same time (Vinney, 2018).